cobbr/SharpSploit/SharpSploit/SharpSploit - Quick Command Reference.md

 * `GetAPIHash()` - Gets a HMAC-MD5 hash for unique hash based API lookups.
 * `GetExportAddress()` - Gets the address of an exported function given the base address of a module.
 * `GetNativeExportAddress()` - Given a module base address, resolve the address of a function by calling `LdrGetProcedureAddress`.
-* `FileToMemoryPointer()` - Allocate file to memory, either from disk or from a byte array.
+* `AllocateFileToMemory()` - Allocate file to memory, either from disk or from a byte array.
 * `GetPeMetaData()` - Retrieve PE header information from the module base pointer.
 * `RelocateModule()` - Relocates a module in memory.
 * `GetApiSetMapping()` - Resolve host DLL for API Set DLL (Win10+).